Extracting total Amb programs from proofs: CFP (Concurrent Fixed Point Logic)

 \subsection{CFP}

 \paragraph{Language.} $\CFP$ extends $\IFP$ by two propositional operators, $\rt{A}{B}$ for restriction, and $\Set(B)$ for concurrency.
 Logically, these operators are equivalent to $A \to B$ and $B$, respectively because the logical rules in Table \ref{table-infrule} are valid in a Tarskian semantics provided we identify $\rt{A}{B}$ with $A \to B$ and $\Set(B)$ with $B$.
 Their importance relies exclusively on their realizability interpretations, which are meaningful only when the realizers of $B$ are neither $\bot$ nor of the form $\Amb(a,b)$.
-Therefore, we require in $\rt{A}{B}$ and $\Set(B)$ the formula $B$ to be \emph{strict} in the following inductively defined sense, where the notion of a \emph{Harrop formula} is extended to $\CFP$ by requiring that in addition to disjunctions and predicate variables, also restriction and the concurrency operator are disallowed at strictly positive positions: \begin{itemize} \item[-] Harrop formulas and disjunctions are strict. \item[-] A non-Harrop conjunction is strict if either both conjuncts are non-Harrop or it is a conjunction of a Harrop formula and a strict formula. \item[-] A non-Harrop implication is strict if the premise is non-Harrop. \item[-] A formula of the form $\diamond x\,A$ ($\diamond\in\{\forall,\exists\}$) or $\munu(\lambda X\lambda\vec x\,A)$ ($\munu\in\{\mu,\nu\}$) is strict if $A$ is strict. \item[-] Formulas of other forms ($\rt{A}{B}$, $\Set(B)$, $X(\vec{t})$) are not strict. \end{itemize}
+Therefore, we require in $\rt{A}{B}$ and $\Set(B)$ the formula $B$ to be \emph{strict} in the following inductively defined sense\footnote{The notions ``strict'' in \cite{CFPesop} and ``productive'' in \cite{BergerSpreen23} have the same purpose and imply our notion of strictness.}: \begin{itemize} \item[-] Harrop formulas and disjunctions are strict (the notions of a Harrop formula and a s.p.\ position are extended to $\CFP$ below). \item[-] A non-Harrop conjunction is strict if \begin{enumerate} \item[-] at least one of the conjuncts is strict and {\dnh} (see below), \item[-] or both conjuncts are {\dnh}, \item[-] or it is a conjunction of a Harrop formula and a strict formula. \end{enumerate} \item[-] A non-Harrop implication is strict if the premise is {\dnh}. \item[-] A formula of the form $\diamond x\,A$ ($\diamond\in\{\forall,\exists\}$) or $\munu(\lambda X\lambda\vec x\,A)$ ($\munu\in\{\mu,\nu\}$) is strict if $A$ is strict. \item[-] Formulas of other forms ($\rt{A}{B}$, $\Set(B)$, $X(\vec{t})$) are not strict. \end{itemize} The notion of a Harrop formula, referred to above, is extended to $\CFP$ by disallowing at strictly positive positions not only disjunction and predicate variables, but also restriction, $\rt{A}{B}$, and concurrency, $\Set(B)$.
+Here, a position in a $\CFP$ expression counts as strictly positive if for any occurrence of a subformula of the form $A \to B$ or $\rt{A}{B}$, that position is not in $A$.
+The operators used for least and greatest fixed point constructions are subject to this extended notion of strict positivity as well.

+An expression is \emph{{\dnh}} if it contains a disjunction or a restriction or concurrency at a s.p. position.
+Clearly, a {\dnh} expression is non-Harrop.